Constraining the light Higgs bosons in the GNMSSM with recent Higgs data: Numerical result

 \subsection{Dark matter physics}

-To further illustrate the features of the GNMSSM parameter space in the light Higgs scenario, DM phenomenology was investigated.
-The package MicrOMEGAs ~\cite{Belanger:2001fz, Belanger:2005kh,Belanger:2006is,Belanger:2010pz,Belanger:2013oya,Barducci:2016pcb,Belanger:2018mqt} was used to calculate the DM relic density and the spin-dependent (SD) and spin-independent (SI) DM-nucleon cross sections.
+To further elucidate the DM phenomenology in the light Higgs scenario of the GNMSSM parameter space, the package MicrOMEGAs ~\cite{Belanger:2001fz, Belanger:2005kh,Belanger:2006is,Belanger:2010pz,Belanger:2013oya,Barducci:2016pcb,Belanger:2018mqt} was used to calculate the DM relic density and the spin-dependent (SD) and spin-independent (SI) DM-nucleon cross sections.
 It was assumed that a large DM population existed in the early universe and froze out to match the current Planck observation, $\Omega_{\rm DM} h^2=0.12 \pm 0.01$ \cite{Planck:2018vyg}.
 In this study, the relic density of DM (the lightest neutralino $\tilde \chi_1^0$) was required to be below the central value of 0.12.
 The SI and SD cross sections were scaled by a factor of $\Omega h^2/0.12$.
-It was found that in the $h_1$ scenario, the DM can be either Singlino- or Higgsino-dominated, whereas in the $h_2$ scenario, it is Higgsino-dominated.
+It was found that in the $h_1$ scenario, the DM can be either singlino- or higgsino-dominated, whereas in the $h_2$ scenario, it is higgsino-dominated.

-Four benchmark points were selected, as listed in Tables \ref{Tab2} and \ref{Tab3}, based on their dominant annihilation processes.
-These points also satisfy the 2024 LZ ~\cite{LZ:2024zvo} direct detection constraints.
-Points P1 and P2 correspond to Singlino-dominated DM in the $h_1$ scenario.
-After applying the LZ-2024 constraints, the values of $\lambda$ are generally small.
-For Singlino-dominated DM, $m_{\tilde{\chi}_1^0} \simeq m_N$, consistent with Eq.(\ref{lightest neutralino mass}).
-For benchmark point P1, mostly annihilation channels of DM are $\tilde{\chi}_1^0 \tilde{\chi}_1^0\to b \bar{b}/ \tau^+\tau^-$.
-In contrast, for point P2, since $2m_{\tilde{\chi}_1^0}>m_{h_s} +m_{A_s}$, the channel $\tilde{\chi}_1^0 \tilde{\chi}_1^{0} \to h_s A_s$ is kinematically allowed and mostly annihilation channel of DM.
-This process occurs via s-channel exchange of CP-odd Higgs bosons and t-channel exchange of neutralinos.
-Additionally, the channel $\tilde{\chi}_1^0 \tilde{\chi}_1^{0} \to A_s A_s$ is also open, proceeding through s-channel CP-even Higgs exchange and t-channel neutralino exchange.
+Four benchmark points, listed in Tables \ref{Tab2} and \ref{Tab3}, were selected based on their dominant annihilation processes.
+These points satisfy the latest direct detection constraints from LZ-2024 \cite{LZ:2024zvo}.
+Imposing these constraints results in generally small values of the parameter $\lambda$.
+Within the $h_1$ scenario, points P1 and P2 correspond to singlino-dominated DM, for which the mass satisfies $m_{\tilde{\chi}_1^0} \simeq m_N$, consistent with Eq.(\ref{lightest neutralino mass}).
+The dominant annihilation channels differ markedly between P1 and P2.
+For point P1 with $m_{\tilde{\chi}_1^0} =$ 23.5 GeV, the dominant DM annihilation channels are $\tilde{\chi}_1^0 \tilde{\chi}_1^0\to b \bar{b}/ \tau^+\tau^-$.
+In contrast, for point P2, $m_{\tilde{\chi}_1^0} =$ 146.5 GeV, the condition $2m_{\tilde{\chi}_1^0}>m_{h_s} +m_{a_s}$ is satisfied.
+This opens the kinematically allowed channel $\tilde{\chi}_1^0 \tilde{\chi}_1^{0} \to h_s a_s$, which becomes the predominant annihilation mode.
+This process proceeds via s-channel exchange of CP-odd Higgs bosons and t-channel exchange of neutralinos.
+Given that the contributions from the exchanges of $a_s$ and $\tilde{\chi}_1^0$ are dominant for the small $\lambda$ and sizable $|\kappa|$, the thermally averaged annihilation cross section $\left\langle \sigma v \right\rangle$ can be simplified as follows \cite{Baum:2017enm}: